 - The taxpayer needs to report all his bank accounts held by him in India

-- Is required to report details of investments in unlisted equity shares and the number of shares acquired and sold during the year
+- The taxpayer is required to report details of investments in unlisted equity shares and the number of shares acquired and sold during the year

-- Needs to provide information if he/she is a director in a company, along with details of whether, or not, shares of the company are listed on a recognised stock exchange
+- The taxpayer needs to provide information if he/she is a director in a company along with details of whether, or not, shares of the company are listed on a recognised stock exchange

-- Schedule assets and liabilities if net taxable income (after deductions) exceeds Rs 50 lakh in a fiscal year
+- Schedule assets and liabilities if net taxable income (after deductions) exceeding Rs 50 lakh in a financial year

-- Verify pre-filled information to avoid incorrect data and make necessary changes to income not reported in the tax return
+- Verify pre-filled information to avoid incorrect data and make e necessary changes in income not reported therein in the tax return